The answers to every question you’ve ever asked, wanted to ask, or didn’t even know you were supposed to ask …

 They vary in size and shape between brands, but loosely speaking they’re about the size of a mouse.
 They are USB-powered, and come with software to control the process.
 They work exactly the same on both Mac and PC.

 What we commonly refer to as "calibration" is actually two consecutive processes – "calibration" and "profiling".
 This distinction is important.

 The "calibration" part happens first – that’s the part where you (with the guidance of the device) physically adjust the settings of your monitor as required.
 The amount of available control varies widely between monitors, so in some cases the "calibration" part of the process is negligible.
 I’ll discuss this further shortly.

-The “profiling” part happens next – that’s where the device reads a series of colors displayed by your screen and records a description of its characteristics.
-This description is called the “monitor profile”.
-Then, color-managed programs (such as Photoshop, Lightroom, some Operating Systems, etc) refer to that profile when displaying colors, in order to achieve color accuracy.
+The "profiling" part happens next – that’s where the device reads a series of colours displayed by your screen and records a description of its characteristics.
+This description is called the "monitor profile".
+Then, colour-managed programs (such as Photoshop, Lightroom, some Operating Systems, etc) refer to that profile when displaying colours, in order to achieve colour accuracy.

 For the purposes of simplicity, I shall hereinafter refer to the combined calibration/profiling process as "calibration" (except where the distinction is relevant to the point at hand).

 If you’ve ever been in a television store and watched the same movie being played on a whole wall of televisions, you’ll know how colour can vary from screen to screen, model to model, and brand to brand.